 The ceremony features individual recognition of the graduates, by name, as they walk across the stage.
 After leaving the stage, graduates return to their assigned seats.
 College Marshals are assigned to each row to assist as you return to your seat.

 As a courtesy to all Cleveland State University graduates and their guests, please do not leave the arena until the ceremony is completely over!

 Following the conferring of all degrees, the Class Valedictorian instructs the Undergraduates from the Class of 2014 to shift their tassels from right to left.
 This ritual should be done in unison, signifying the completion of the graduation process.

 Your guests should remain standing by their seats until the end of the ceremony.
 Make prior arrangements with your guests on where you will meet following the ceremony.

 Elements Bistro on Euclid

-Elements Bistro on Euclid, located in the Parker Hannifin Administration Center at 2300 Euclid Avenue, will be open for guests attending Commencement on Saturday, December 15, 2013.
-Reservations are suggested by calling (216) 802-3131.
-A major credit card is required at time of reservation for parties of 5 or more.
-Watch for more information regarding special hours on Commencement day.
+Elements Bistro on Euclid, located in the Parker Hannifin Administration Center at 2300 Euclid Avenue will be open for guests attending Commencement on Saturday, May 10, 2014.
+Reservations are suggested by calling 216.802.3131.
+A major credit card is required at time of reseration for parties of five or more.
+Watch for more information regarding special Commencement day hours.
 Click on www.elementsoneuclid.com for updated menu selections.